dialpad/dialtone-combinator/.github/documentation/internal/OPTION_BAR.md

 ## Option Bar Control

-The 'option bar control' component wraps an underlying 'control' component to provide extended functionality and decouple the reliance on the option bar and members from individual 'control' components.
+The option bar control wraps an underlying 'control' component to provide extended functionality and decouple the reliance on the option bar and members from individual 'control' components.

 ### Control Component